adammurdoch/build-builder/README.md

 The `--type` option specifies the type of build to create.
 Values are `java`, `android` or `cpp`.
 Default is `java`.

 The `--projects` option specifies the number of projects.
 Default is 1.

 The `--source-files` option specifies the number of source files per project.
 Default is 3.

+#### Add source files to an existing build

+`build-builder add-source [options]`

+The `--dir` option specifies the directory containing the build to add source files to.
+Default is the current directory.

+The `--source-files` option specifies the number of source files per project.
+Default is 3.